 EOther emerging issuess

 i) One of your committee members hopes to deliver a prototype of “the intelligent bus stop” of the future – a demonstration will hopefully be available before too long.

-ii) We are uneasy about an apparent lack of robustness in the audit chain for (1) ECC supported services, (2) use of concessionary passes, and (3) posting of roadside timetables.
+ii) We are uneasy about the apparent lack of robustness in the audit chain for (1) ECC supported services, (2) use of concessionary passes, and (3) posting of roadside timetables.
 We wonder what evidence of assured delivery is visible to the ECC officer who authorises these invoices for payment.
 We also feel there is insufficient data to support the ECC £5 per journey limit of subsidy, since the figure is plucked from the air and treats all journeys are being equal in value both to the user and to the community, regardless of length, purpose or time of day.

 iii) Has there been an increase in Anti-Social Behaviour?
 Some members feel this is so, but at present they appear to be in the minority.
 On the railway there is an equivalent to the 101 number for the police: BTP respond to texts to 61016.
 First assure us that their new vehicle location and communication system is fully fit for purpose in case of passenger disruption.

 (iv) We continue to receive positive feedback on shuttle services between Chelmer Valley ‘Park and Ride’ and Broomfield Hospital.
 These are now operated directly by ECC - yet not all potential users seem aware of the service.
 Are our members championing this?

 (v) The X10 Stansted airport service from Basildon & Wickford has also attracted favourable comment from our members.
 In tandem with train from Wickford, this offers a viable evening return route to Burnham and Southminster from Chelmsford.
 Traffic levels are building but the service still needs more use if it is to survive.
 Remember that bus concessionary passes are valid for use on the X10 and the X30 airport links.

 EUpdates on a further range of topicss